boscoh/embellish/readme.md

     pip install embellish

 Python depencencies should be automatically installed.
-If you want to manually install dependencies:

-    pip install markdown pyyaml python-dateutil jinja2 hamlpy flask sassin pyScss

-Now create a `example.mkd` in a temporary directory:

-    title: An example file
-    category: example-of-a-category
-    ---
-    This is an example file.

-Save the file, and do:

-    embellish -m .

-Because of the '-m' option, embellish will attempt to open up the site in a web-browser using a local web-server.

-You should then find `example.html` in your directory.
-As no templates were specified, a default responsive-web-design is used (`embellish/defaults/default.haml`).

-## Documentation

-Further documentation is found at <http://boscoh.github.io/embellish>
+But if you want them manually, they are: markdown, pyyaml, python-dateutil, jinja2, hamlpy, jinja2_hamlpy, flask, sassin